Subscribe to updates

 Valuation 2025 Key Parameters and Contribution Rates

-The primary focus of the meeting was the determination of key parameters for the 2025 actuarial valuation of the Lancashire County Pension Fund, specifically concerning the funding buffer and its impact on employer contribution rates.
-The committee was presented with a report detailing options for the funding buffer, ranging from 110% to 120%, and the associated risks and employer contribution rates.
+The primary focus of the meeting was the determination of key parameters for the 2025 actuarial valuation of the Lancashire County Pension Fund, specifically concerning the funding buffer and employer contribution rates.
+The committee had previously deferred a decision in December 2025 to allow for further information and advice on options ranging from a 110% to a 120% funding buffer.

-The recommended option from officers and the fund actuary was a 120% funding buffer, which would have resulted in an average employer contribution rate of 11.0% of pensionable pay, a significant reduction from the current 17.1%.
-This option was favoured for providing a high likelihood of achieving the fund's long-term objectives of solvency and contribution stability, while also delivering substantial reductions for employers.
+The report presented detailed the potential impact of different funding buffer levels on employer contribution rates and associated risks.
+The recommended option from officers and the fund actuary was a 120% funding buffer, which would lead to a provisional average employer contribution rate of 11.0% from April 2026, a significant reduction from the current 17.1%.
+This option was advised as providing a high likelihood of achieving the fund's long-term objectives of solvency and contribution stability, while also delivering substantial reductions for employers.

-However, Councillor David Whipp proposed retaining the existing 110% funding buffer and a 16-year surplus repayment period, arguing for generational equity and expressing concern that higher contribution rates could strain local authority budgets, potentially leading to job losses.
-Councillor Mark Smith seconded this proposal, highlighting the fund's strong current financial position.
+Councillor David Whipp proposed retaining the existing 110% funding buffer and a 16-year surplus repayment period, arguing for generational equity and expressing concern about the impact of higher contribution rates on local authority budgets.
+Councillor Mark Smith seconded this proposal, highlighting the fund's strong current position.

-During the debate, it became apparent that the initial proposal of a 16-year repayment period had not been modelled by the actuary.
-Following a procedural clarification and a short adjournment, an amendment was proposed to align the repayment period with the modelled 20-year period.
-The amended motion for a 110% buffer and a 20-year repayment period was put to a vote and lost.
+However, during the debate, it became apparent that the proposed 16-year repayment period in Councillor Whipp's motion had not been modelled by the actuary.
+Following a procedural clarification and a short adjournment, an amendment was proposed to change the repayment period to 20 years, aligning with the actuary's modelling.
+The amended motion for a 110% buffer with a 20-year repayment period was put to a vote and was lost.

 Attendees